 Kolar is a fiber artist that utilizes everyday textiles to create artwork.
 In her recent installations, using deconstructed t-shirt remnants, she crochets the pieces together to resemble the original process involved in knitting a shirt.
 Through these processes and materials, she investigates notions of labor.

-Kolar currently lives and works in Traverse City, Michigan.
+Kolar currently lives and works in Milwaukee, Wisconsin.